woorth-inc/eag.is/README.md

 ## :rocket: deploy

-Deploy the generated site to `https://eag.is` by running it after build.
+Deploy the generated site to `https://eag.is` by running it after execute `yarn build` as automatic.

 ```console
 yarn deploy